Horror Roleplaying in Ancient Rome

 This is the world of Cthulhu Invictus, horror roleplaying in the first century CE, the time of the Roman Empire.

+THIS IS A DOWNLOADABLE BOOK.
 By Chad Bowser, Andi Newton, Deane P. Goodwin.
 168 pages, with handouts.
-8.5 x 11" Perfect-Bound Paperback.
-Includes a 15 x 20" foldout map of the Roman Empire.
+8.5 x 11" downloadable watermarked PDF book with cover images, created from electronic production files.
+Also includes access to a hi-res 15 x 20" jpeg map of the Roman Empire.

 Want more?
 Check out our full Cthulhu Invictus product line and free Cthulhu Invictus downloads!

-If you add Cthulhu Invictus to your cart, the Cthulhu Invictus PDF will be available for free!
-You should add the PDF to your shopping cart after you add the physical book in order to receive your FREE PDF.
+Purchasers of physical books get the PDFs for free.
+If you add the book to your cart, you can add the PDF for this book to your shopping cart after you add the physical book in order to receive your FREE PDF.
 Please check your shopping cart for a link to the PDF before you begin the check out process.